Wood's Role in Mining - Timbering and door frames

 The forest and climate protection

-Forests are very important for climate protection because they help to keep the earth healthy.
+Forests are very important for climate protection because they help to keep the Earth healthy.
 Trees absorb carbon dioxide from the air, which is a gas that contributes to climate change.
-By absorbing this gas, trees help to keep the air clean.
-Trees also produce oxygen, which we need to breathe.
-The forest is also home to many animals and plants that live there.
-When we protect the forest and plant trees, we not only help the animals and plants, but also ourselves, because the forest plays an important role in keeping our planet healthy.
-This is why it is so important to keep the forest healthy and clean.
+Therefore, trees help to keep the air clean.
+They also produce oxygen, which we need to breathe.
+Forests are also home to many animals and plants that live there.
+When we protect forests and plant trees, we are helping not only the animals and plants, but also ourselves, because the forest plays an important role in keeping our planet healthy.
+This is why it is so important to keep forests healthy and clean.

 The forest and climate protection

 Forests play a crucial role in protecting our climate.
-Trees are like big air filters because they absorb carbon dioxide from the air, which is harmful to the environment and affects the climate.
-By absorbing this gas, trees help to keep the air clean.
-At the same time, trees produce oxygen, which we need to breathe.
-The forest is also an important habitat for many animals and plants that live there.
-When we protect the forest and plant trees, we help to ensure that our environment remains healthy and that we continue to have fresh air to breathe.
+Trees are like large air filters because they absorb carbon dioxide from the air, which is harmful to the environment and affects the climate.
+By absorbing this gas, they help to keep the air clean.
+At the same time, they produce the oxygen, which we need to breathe.
+Forests are also important habitats for the many animals and plants that live in them.
+Protecting forests and planting trees helps to ensure that our environment remains healthy, and that we continue to have fresh air to breathe.

 The forest and climate protection

-Forests are of great importance for climate protection as they play an important role in the global ecosystem.
-Trees absorb carbon dioxide from the air, which is a greenhouse gas and contributes to climate change.
-Through this absorption, trees help to improve air quality.
-At the same time, they produce oxygen, which we need to breathe.
-The forest is not only a natural air purifier, but also an important habitat for a large number of plant and animal species.
-The protection and sustainable management of forests is therefore crucial to preserving biodiversity and mitigating the negative effects of climate change.
-By protecting and respecting the forest, we are helping to ensure that our environment remains healthy and that future generations can experience unspoilt nature.
+Forests play a vital role in the global ecosystem and are therefore extremely important for climate protection.
+Trees absorb carbon dioxide, a greenhouse gas that contributes to climate change, from the air.
+This helps to improve air quality.
+At the same time, they produce the oxygen, which we need to breathe.
+As well as being natural air purifiers, forests are an important habitat for a large number of plant and animal species.
+Therefore, the protection and sustainable management of forests is crucial for preserving biodiversity and mitigating the negative effects of climate change.
+By protecting and respecting forests, we are helping to ensure that our environment remains healthy and that future generations can experience unspoilt nature.

 en_GBEnglish